JakeIsMeh/LaunchSonic4/README.md

 # Sonic4LaunchStub
 Stub launcher for Sonic 4 on PC

-This executable replaces your SonicLauncher.exe with a stub to launch the extracted jar file for the launchers of Sonic the Hedgehog 4 - Episode 1.
+This executable replaces your `SonicLauncher.exe` with a stub to launch the extracted `jar` file for the Sonic the Hedgehog 4 - Episode 1 launcher.

+## Info
+The Sonic 4 EP1 Launcher is a Java app wrapped into an `exe` with `Launch4j`.
+Unfortunately, it targets Java 6 and nothing else.
+Thus, we are unable to launch and configure the settings and controls.
+This stub aims to replace the `Launch4j` wrapper so as to restore Steam status intergration and allow usage of a modern version of java.

 ## Prerequisites
 - Sonic 4 Episode 1 (PC)